sambeau/deadcatbounce/README.md

 ### Selling a card to the Bank
 - The bank pays 1 for any card sold back to it
 - Cards held in your hand can be sold & discarded ‘face down’ so that other players know that you have sold a card, but not what card it is.
+- You cannot sell a card you have just bought.
 ### Putting a card back on the market
-- If there is room in the flop, you can put your card back onto it, placing it back on the market.
+- If there is room in the flop, you can put any card with a value of more than one, back onto it, placing it back on the market.
 - The bank will return your investment minus an admin fee of 1 token.
 So, placing an Ace on the market will pay you 4 tokens.
 	- Note that if you later decide to discard it, it will cost you 4 tokens to do so.
 At which point, you might as well have sold it straight to the bank for 1.
 - You can make a space in the flop by buying a card, and then put a different card back on the market in its place.